alez007/alez007.github.io/decouple_sign_up_with_cognito.md

 ![](assets/img/decouple_sign_up_with_cognito/2.png)

 First, we need to build it.
-After you login into your AWS Console, go to CloudFormation Management Console in your chosen region, click `Create Stack`, then `Upload a template to Amazon S3` and upload the following template <a href="assets/download/decouple_sign_up_with_cognito.cloudformation" download>decouple_sign_up_with_cognito.cloudformation</a>
+After you login into your AWS Console, go to CloudFormation Management Console in your chosen region, click `Create Stack`, then `Upload a template to Amazon S3` and upload the following template <a href="assets/download/decouple_sign_up_with_cognito.cloudformation" download>decouple_sign_up_with_cognito.cloudformation</a>.

+Once the script has finished, go to `Cognito` and you'll see one User Pool called 'TestUserPool' and one Identity Pool called 'TestIdentityPool'.

+At this point, we have all we need to start writing code inside our app and use the underlying architecture to sign up and authenticate users.